kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 #### Answer: A. Apnoea - *FALSE* = B. Cervical spine injury
 - Blind nasotracheal intubation is contraindicated in apnoea
 - Any nasotracheal intubation is contraindicated
-	- If a basal skull fracture is suspected from head or facial trauma
+	- If basal skull fracture is suspected from head or facial trauma **NOTE** C-spine injury on its own is not a contraindication

-**NOTE** C-spine injury on its own is not a contraindication, especially in a breathing patient
+	- especially in a breathing patient

 ### Q84
 A 55-year-old woman treated for 6 months with *carbimazole for thyrotoxicosis* is no longer getting any control of her symptoms.
 What is the most appropriate form of management?